-How to prepare for Ministry of Labour health and safety inspections and initiatives
+How to prepare for Ministry health and safety inspections and initiatives

 “Hi, I was just in the neighbourhood and thought I’d drop by.”
-Of course, it doesn’t happen quite like that, but what do you do when a Ministry of Labour (MOL) inspector comes knocking?
+Of course, it doesn’t happen quite like that, but what do you do when a Ministry of Labour, Training and Skills Development (MLTSD) inspector comes knocking?
 Having recently announced the schedule of health and safety inspection initiatives for Ontario, this is the perfect time to consider what you might expect from a workplace inspection.
-New this year, the MOL schedule includes not only province-wide sector-specific enforcement plans, but smaller-scale provincial and regional enforcement initiatives as well.

 Step-by-step guide to a workplace inspection visit